Cale Makar Game Preview: Avalanche vs. Coyotes

 Makar Stats vs. the Coyotes

-- The Coyotes have given up 91 goals in total (2.8 per game), the ninth-fewest allowed in the league.
+- The Coyotes have given up 95 goals in total (2.9 per game), the 10th-fewest allowed in the NHL.

 |2023-2024 Season